How to understand that Jesus is God,

 Jesus as God ‘incarnate’, is a principle that must be there to fully demonstrate God’s absolute love for us and his ‘saving grace‘.
 He also made it clear how we Christians should best ‘live in faith’: live as ‘faithful’ Christians.

-First of all … yes, it is easier for us to accept that God the Father and God the Spirit (the other two persons of the ‘Holy Trinity‘) are One.
+BUT … yes, it is easier for us to accept that God the Father and God the Spirit (the other two persons of the ‘Holy Trinity‘) are One.
 Obviously the concept of the Son, within the Trinity, is harder to understand and accept.

 So, in this particular article I have tried to explain the reasons behind the Christian ‘convention’ that Jesus IS God.
 Another article in this section of the website, “The Word” sheds more light on this issue as well, highlighting Jesus as the ‘Logos’ (that is, the creative power of God).

 Note that if you wish to understand Jesus’ existence from a ‘historical point of view’, please see, “Evidence of Jesus”, which is the intro article to the subsection, “The human Jesus?”.
-You will also find that subsection under the Menu Bar Heading, “Deal with doubts”.
+You will find that subsection under the Menu Bar Heading, “Deal with doubts”.

 And most importantly, I recommend that you read the first article of this particular section of the website, “Christianity explained” where all the supporting articles, such as this one, are brought into context.